 Thoracentesis is performed under local anesthetic by a doctor in a hospital or same-day surgery setting.
 Before the procedure, you can expect to have a chest X-ray, a CT scan, or an ultrasound of your chest.
 Blood tests are used to confirm that your blood is clotting normally.
 Thoracentesis can be done during a hospital stay or as an outpatient procedure, meaning you can go home afterward.

-When you arrive for the test, you’ll be asked to change into a hospital gown.
+When you arrive for the procedure, you’ll be asked to change into a hospital gown.
 You’ll sit on the edge of an armless chair or on a bed.
-The technician will help you lean forward so that your arms and head rest on a small table in front of you.
+A technician will help you lean forward so that your arms and head rest on a small table in front of you.
 It’s important to remain as still as possible during the procedure.
 The technician will cleanse the skin of your side and back with an antiseptic, which may feel cold.

-After the area is numb, your doctor will insert a large, hollow needle between your ribs so that the excess fluid can drain into collection bottles.
+After the area is numb, your doctor will insert a hollow needle between your ribs so that the excess fluid can drain into collection bottles.
 As the fluid drains, you may experience some discomfort or a strong urge to cough.
 The procedure typically takes about 15 minutes to complete.

 The lab classifies your fluid buildup as either exudate or transudate.

-Transudate, on the other hand, is a clear fluid that contains little or no protein and low levels of cholesterol.
+Transudate, on the other hand, is a clear fluid that contains little or no protein and low levels of LDH.
 It usually signifies the failure of an organ such as the liver or heart.

 Your treatment will depend on the underlying cause of the pleural effusion.
 Your doctor may give you a medication and a diet to improve your heart function.
-You may receive antibiotics to clear up a stubborn infection.
+You may receive antibiotics to clear up a bacterial infection.